 - Open a window.
 Even if you’re allergic to pollens floating in outside air, Sublett recommends cracking windows enough to let fresh air in, if only for a half-hour daily.

 - Avoid using aerosols, especially in the bathroom and kitchen.
 Also, check vents to make sure odors and moisture are directed outside and not into an interior wall space.

 - Ban cigarette smoking indoors.
-This should go without saying, but there—we said it.
+(This should go without saying.)

 - Groom pets outdoors.
 This reduces the amount of dander released into your inside air as well as reducing the amount of pet hair you need to remove from surfaces.